lovelysystems/docker-postgres/README.md

 Configuring the target database can be done via the known postgres environment variables.

+# Image for Upgrading

+The `upgrade12` image can be used to upgrade data directories from version 12 to the current version.
+It is based on https://github.com/tianon/docker-postgres-upgrade/.

+See the [upgrade example](./examples/upgrading) for more information

 ## Schema location

 Put sql files under `/app/schema/sql`, the init script runs `/app/schema/sql/init.sql`